MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 | Geometric mean op | 98.34% |

 *State Preparation and Measurement (SPAM): This measurement determines how accurately a quantum computer can set a qubit into its initial state and then measure the result at the end.*

+### IonQ Aria

+IonQ Aria is IonQ’s most advanced commercially available quantum computer.
+Featuring [20 Algorithmic Qubits (#AQ)](https://ionq.com/posts/february-23-2022-algorithmic-qubits), it is also the industry’s most powerful quantum computer based on standard application-oriented industry benchmarks.
+IonQ Aria can run hundreds of accurate quantum gates in a single algorithm, compared to other quantum systems capable of running only dozens of gates at a time.
+For more information, see [IonQ Aria (ionq.com)](https://ionq.com/news/february-23-2022-ionq-aria-furthers-lead).

+Azure Quantum is the first cloud platform to enable access to IonQ Aria.
+With IonQ Aria, you'll have the ability to execute quantum circuits with more gates, pursuing the development and exploration of larger quantum programs.

+IonQ Aria is available through a separate billing plan.
+For more information, see [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing).

 ## Native gates support and usage